s-r-e-e-r-a-j/IDFinder/README.md

 ## ID Finder
-IDFinder is a OSINT tool for finding profiles by username
+IDFinder is a OSINT(Open Source Intelligence) tool for finding profiles by username

 ID Finder is a tool designed to search  availability of a specific username (or ID) across multiple social media platforms and online services.